- Advising Holds

 In addition to the specified Course Attribute and Preformatted Class Note, Honors courses must also have an entry made on the Meetings tab to include "Honors Course" in the Free Format Topic.
 The "Print Topic on Transcript" box should also be checked.

 A course component or course type is defined for every course at the catalog level.
 Some course components were set up based on common course numbers, and others were set up as a result of requested feedback from department heads.
 The current values in the system for course components are:

 - Continuous Registration

 - Open Credit

 - Study Tour

 Course component values at the catalog level were defaulted to the appropriate value for courses having common course numbers.
 New course component values and their associated courses identified by department heads to date have also been defined and assigned to courses in the system.
 Remaining courses will have a default value for course component of Lecture/Discussion.
-If you find that additional course component values are needed, or that a course needs to have a different course component value associated with it, please contact Patti Rust.
 Before a course can be scheduled with a desired course component value, the course component needs to be set up at the catalog level for the course.

 Space problems can occur when departments add students to the original limits and consequently outgrow the room they are assigned.
 This creates problems in trying to find larger classrooms once the semester has started.
 Therefore, we request that department heads notify the Office of the Registrar if they find it necessary to override the limits that were originally placed on classes.
 The room capacity is viewable on the Meetings Tab under the Capacity heading.
 Do not let the actual number of students exceed the room capacity.